Importance of Follow Up Emails / Calls For Small Biz

 My friend Ilka got me started on Send Out cards, not just for business but for personal use too.
 You can send birthday wishes, sympathy cards, and much more.
 You can even pick out a special gift to go with the Send Out card.

-Learn What They Want Next In Follow Up Emails or Calls
+2. Learn What They Want Next with Polite Follow Up Emails

 This is very important.
 Learn what they want or need next from YOU.
-Yes, your business should understand what your client’s needs are going forward.
+Yes, your business should understand what your client’s needs are going forward before sending follow up emails.

 As a matter of fact, how else can you help them in the future, right?
 By chatting with them by email or the phone, if not in person, ask specific questions of them.
 Did your business fulfill its needs?